YourAverageMo/auto-silence-cut/README.md

 - [Contribute](#contribute)
 - [Known Issues](#known-issues)

 # Usage Guide

 <!-- omit in toc -->
 ### Step 1: Add Clips to the 'Master' Folder
-Drag and drop all the clips you want Auto-Editor to process into the 'MASTER' folder in DaVinci Resolve.
+Drag and drop all the clips you want Auto-Silence-Cut to process into the 'MASTER' folder in DaVinci Resolve.

-> **Note:** The current version of Auto-Editor processes **all** video files in the 'MASTER' folder.
+> **Note:** The current version of Auto-Silence-Cut processes **all** video files in the 'MASTER' folder.

 Although you can process multiple clips simultaneously, it's recommended to only do a few at a time in case something goes wrong.
 Additionally, having too many clips on the timeline can cause DaVinci Resolve to slow down.